tonaaskarwur/Android-Application-To-Robot-Control/README.md

 First, run app_server.py on RaspberryPi.
 The console displays the address where the server listens for connections.

 In mobile appplication after pressing the WI-Fi logo, it is possible to connect to the server that is on the robot.
 After the correct connection, the tick icon will appear.
-In the MANUAL CONTROL tab, you can set the speed of the robot, the direction of movement, turn on the indicator and change the turn by rotating the phone.
+In the MANUAL CONTROL tab, you can set the speed of the robot, the direction of movement, turn on the indicator and change the robot's turn by rotating the phone.
 In the AUTO CONTROL tab you can draw a route that the robot has to drive.
 In the DATABASE tab, after clicking on the database icon, the speed and direction of the robot will be drawn.

 ### Images